babarot/enhancd/README.md

 Paste that at a Terminal prompt.

+To specify installation location for enhancd:

+	$ curl -L git.io/enhancd | PREFIX=~/somewhere sh

+PREFIX defaults to "`~/.enhancd`".

 ### What's inside?

 1. Grab enhancd.sh from github.com by using `git`, `curl` or `wget`
-2. Install(copy) it to $PATH
-3. Add `source /path/to/enhancd.sh` to each config files
+2. Add `source /path/to/enhancd.sh` to config file whose you use as the login shell

+### Uninstallation

+	$ rm -r ~/.enhancd

 ***NOTE:***

-If you want to use older versions of enhancd ([dca011aa34](https://github.com/b4b4r07/enhancd/tree/dca011aa34957bf88ea6edbdf7c84b8a5b0157b5)), set BRANCH as old and run this command:
+If you want to use older versions of enhancd (v1: [dca011aa34](https://github.com/b4b4r07/enhancd/tree/dca011aa34957bf88ea6edbdf7c84b8a5b0157b5)), set BRANCH as old and run this command:

 	$ curl -L git.io/enhancd | BRANCH=v1 sh